troglobit/finit/doc/config.md

         service [12345] /bin/sh -l
 ```

-* `console <DEV>`
-  Use this, along with a matching `tty DEV` line, to mark this TTY as a
-  special "console" port with `prctl()`.
-Useful in use-cases when
-  all logins except the console must be stopped, e.g. when performing a
-  flash upgrade on an embedded system.

 When running <kbd>make install</kbd> no default `/etc/finit.conf` will
 be installed since system requirements differ too much.
 Try out the
 Debian 6.0 example `/usr/share/doc/finit/finit.conf` configuration that
-is capable of service monitoring SSH, sysklogd, gdm and a console getty!
+is capable of service monitoring SSH, sysklogd, gdm and getty!

 Every `run`, `task`, `service`, or `inetd` can also list the privileges
 the `/path/to/cmd` should be executed with.
 Simply prefix the path with